RELATIVE CLAUSE

 Defining relative clauses (also called identifying relative clauses or restrictive relative clauses) give detailed information defining a general term or expression.
 Defining relative clauses are not put in commas.

 Imagine, Tom is in a room with five girls.
-One girl is talking to Tom and you ask somebody whether he knows this girl.
-Here the relative clause defines which of the five girls you mean.
+One girl is talking to

 Do you know the girl who is talking to Tom?